-The meal cost for lunch is \$3.20 to students, or \$.40 for reduced priced eligible students, and free to students who are eligible for free meals.
-The meal is based on the food groups, with servings of a protein item, 2 vegetables, grain item, 2 fruit selections from fresh, canned or 4 oz fruit juice, and a carton of 1 % or fat-free chocolate milk.
+The meal cost for lunch is \$3.60 to students, or \$.40 for reduced priced eligible students, and free to students who are eligible for free meals.
+The meal is based on the food groups, with servings of a meat or meat alternative item, two vegetables, whole grain item, two fruit items, and a carton of 1 % or fat-free chocolate milk.
 Students may choose as few as 3 of the items offered for a meal, but one of those must be a vegetable or a fruit.
 Full meals may be purchased on either line.
 All items may also be purchased a la Carte, if funds are available.
 Lunch menus are available online or directly from School Nutrition Services in the kitchen.